mackton216/Images-For-Project/README.md

   return data[id].name;
 }
 ```
-- Using the attributes of the variable ‘data’ defined in the cpp.h file.
+- Using the attributes of the map of strings and Nodes ‘data’ defined in the cpp.h file.
 - Data is a map consisting of strings and Nodes defined in the .csv file.
 - String “id” is user input and is mapped to the latitude, longitude and name (if any) of the respective Node id.
 - Each of these have a time complexity of O(1).